-Dr. Amit Singh is a Clinical Assistant Professor of Pediatrics in the Division of Pediatric Hospital Medicine within the Department of Pediatrics at the Stanford University School of Medicine.
+Dr. Amit Singh is a Clinical Associate Professor of Pediatrics in the Division of Pediatric Hospital Medicine within the Department of Pediatrics at the Stanford University School of Medicine.
 He completed his medical education at the Baylor College of Medicine in Houston, TX and completed his internship and residency in pediatrics at the former Children's Hospital and Research Center Oakland (now UCSF Benioff Children's Hospital Oakland) in Oakland, CA. He then completed a two-year fellowship in Pediatric Hospital Medicine with IT focus at the University of California San Diego and Rady Children's Hospital San Diego in San Diego, CA. There he developed and implemented the use of a novel electronic communication tool aimed at improving medical care team identification for inpatients hospitalized on the pediatric hospital medicine service.
 He joined Stanford in the Fall of 2013 and his main non clinical work is focused in patient communication and inpatient health information technology.

 He has previously served as the Physician Lead for the Office of Patient Experience at Lucile Packard Children's Hospital Stanford from 2015-2017.
 His current quality improvement efforts are focused on improving the overall medical rounding experience for both patients and providers on the inpatient Pediatric Hospital Medicine service with a novel pilot of scheduled based rounds.
 He additionally is the Clinical Informatics Medical Director for the hospital-wide communications technology platform (Voalte) at LPCH.
 He is also involved with a collaborative project with the Stanford Computer Vision department in utilizing artificial intelligence and machine learning to monitor and improve hand hygiene in the hospital.
+Dr. Singh is also a facilitator for the Advancing Communication Excellence at Stanford (ACES) communication workshops/trainings provided to faculty working at LPCH.

 Dr. Singh is a native Texan now residing in San Francisco, CA where you can find him planning his next meal or trip with his wife and young son.